Visiting Faculty Fellowships

 The duration of the fellowship is flexible.
 Fellows are invited to be in residence for up to one semester during the fall, spring, or summer.
 Non-continuous visits are also welcome.
 Shorter visits, such as two weeks, are also permissible.

 Tenure-track faculty, tenured faculty, and post-doctoral associates from an institution outside of Emory are eligible to apply.
 This fellowship is open to other individuals who hold a PhD but may not maintain a faculty position at a university.
 Candidates may apply directly, though each candidate must be nominated by an Emory department or program prior to submitting an application.
 QTM offers up to two visiting faculty fellowships per semester.

-Applications must include a CV, a statement of purpose for the visit, and a nomination letter from a faculty member or department at Emory University.
-The nomination letter must be sent by the writer of the letter.
+- Nomination letter written by a faculty member or department at Emory University, which must be sent by the writer of the letter